genevaers/Community/Product-description.md

     - Delivers a foundation for improved financial transparency and better decision-making
     - Mitigates audit and reconciliation concerns by tightly integrating reporting with the source data
     - Leverages existing investments in mainframe technology and reduces operating costs
+## Option 3
+GenevaERS solves problem of efficiently reporting on large volumes of transactional data.
+It is a set of software components with previously patented technology embedded, and it may be customized for use with new or existing data extraction and reporting applications.